Ryan T. Woo

 - Designing retrieval-augmented question generation pipelines (RASQAL) and AI teaching assistants (SAGE) that support faculty at scale with Teaching Professor Dr. Yinong Chen.

-- During my undergrad: Co-developed OpenMRT with Pouya Shaeri, an NSF CAREER project advancing human thermal exposure modeling with street-level imagery under Dr. Ariane Middel and the SHaDE Lab.
+- During my undergrad, co-developed OpenMRT with Pouya Shaeri, an NSF CAREER project advancing human thermal exposure modeling with street-level imagery under Dr. Ariane Middel and the SHaDE Lab.

 Teaching & Outreach

-I’ve supported courses ranging from introductory programming (CSE 110) to upper-division distributed software development (CSE 445), and supervise/mentor student design teams through the Engineering Projects in Community Service (EPICS) program and year-long CS Capstone course.
 As an organizer with the Software Developers Association (./SoDA) at ASU, I have led planning of local hackathons, workshops, and coding contests and contribute to STEM outreach initiatives like the SCAI Robotics Camp and Desert CodeSprouts.